Sign in

 Ask Fintool Equity Research AI

-Matthew Shea's questions to Privia Health Group Inc (PRVA) leadership • Q4 2024
+Matthew Shea's questions to Privia Health Group (PRVA) leadership • Q4 2024

 Question

-Matthew Shea asked if the high percentage of new providers coming from referrals (70%) is altering the company's strategy regarding new market expansion versus deepening penetration in existing markets, and how long the 'referral flywheel' takes to build momentum.
+Matthew Shea from Needham & Company asked if the high rate of referral-driven provider growth is changing the company's philosophy on new market expansion versus accelerating growth in existing markets, and how long the 'referral flywheel' takes to build in new markets.

 Answer

-CEO Parth Mehrotra responded that the company will remain aggressive on both fronts, pursuing growth in new and existing states.
-He noted that the referral flywheel effect is strongest in mature markets and takes time to develop in newer ones, but referrals can also occur across markets as the company's success story spreads.
+CEO Parth Mehrotra responded that the company will be aggressive on all fronts, pursuing growth in both new and existing states to continue the flywheel effect.
+He explained that referral rates are highest in mature markets and that it takes time for this effect to develop in newer markets.
+However, referrals can also happen across markets as the company's success story spreads.

 Ask Fintool Equity Research AI

-Matthew Shea's questions to agilon health inc (AGL) leadership
+Matthew Shea's questions to agilon health (AGL) leadership

-Matthew Shea's questions to agilon health inc (AGL) leadership • Q2 2025
+Matthew Shea's questions to agilon health (AGL) leadership • Q2 2025

 Question